 - 2 large eggs

 - 1 cup minus 1½ tablespoon (220 ml) whole milk

 - 5 ¼ tablespoons (70 g) extra virgin olive oil

 - 1 cup (110 g) cheddar cheese grated

 - 1 tablespoon fresh thyme chopped

-- In a large mixing bowl, combine the flour, baking powder, salt, pepper and set aside.
+- In a large mixing bowl, combine the dry ingredients: flour, baking powder, salt, and pepper, and set aside.